sauladam/omnipay-secupay/README.md

 if($response->isSuccessful())
 {
-    // The transaction has now become void
+    // The transaction has now become void.
 }
 ```